ASNeG/OpcUaStack/README.rst

   build.bat local

-By default the installation path is C:\install.
-You can change by typing:
+By default the installation path is C:\\install.
+You can change it by typing:

 ::